To minimize issues when updating Microsoft Flight Simulator, we recommend going through the checklist below before installing a new patch.

 - Unplug non-essential peripherals.
 Keep a keyboard, a mouse, and a single monitor.

-- Restore Bing Map.
+- Restore Bing Map

 For detailed instructions follow your add-on creator's FAQ/documentation or visit the manufacturer's support site.